MrBrunotte/foodictionary/readme.md

 The idea for this cookbook is to let the user build their own cookbook with thier favorite recipes.
 The user can also find other recipes that other users have added.
 There is a random recipe section when the user want a quick inspiration for a meal to cook.
 There is a favorite section where user can store their favorite recipes.

-FOODictionary uses the CRUD functions for the recipes:
+FOODictionary uses the CRUD functions for the recipes, which was a requriement for this project:

     1) Create a recipe
     2) Read a recipe
     3) Update a recipe
     4) Delete a recipe

+****
 ## **Database**

 This project use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to create and store the values.
 The aim of this project was to use the CRUD functions to let the user interact with the database on the website.